genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/carousel.md

 Info section contains a title and a sub-title, which are configured with minimum line number of 1 and 2 lines respectfully.
 Minimum line number can be configured with `setInfoTitleMinLines` and `setInfoSubTitleMinLines` methods.
 The minimun height for this section will be calulated according to the line number values.
-The sub-title height is flexible and may stretch to the maximum available item height.
+<u>The sub-title height is flexible and may stretch to the maximum available item height.</u>

 ![]({{'/assets/images/carousel-info.png' | relative_url}})
 {: .image-40}